dropwizard/dropwizard/docs/source/manual/internals.rst

 The order of operations is therefore:

-1. Parse cmdline args, determine subcommand.
+1. Parse cmdline args, determine sub-command.
 2. Run ``ConfiguredCommand``, which get a parameter with the location of a YAML configuration file - parses and validates it.
 3. ``CheckCommand.run()`` runs next, and does almost nothing: it logs ``"Configuration is OK"``
 4. Run ``EnvironmentCommand``: